AlexanderEstrella/AlexanderEstrella/README.md

-- 👋 Hi, I’m @AlexanderEstrella
+## - 👋 Hi, I’m @AlexanderEstrella

+##  About Me

-- 👀 I’m interested in Software Development...
+- 👀 I’m a full-stack web developer looking for a opportunities.
-- 🌱 I’m currently learning React, Python & Automated Testing...
+- 🚀 I’m currently learning Typescript, React, Python & Automated Testing...
 - 💞️ I’m looking to collaborate on all projects
 - 📫 How to reach me @ alexanderestrella23@gmail.com